Skip to product information

 Logistics:

-• Lodging: We have arranged a special group rate of $200/night (plus tax) at a comfortable hotel in Torrey.
+• Lodging: We have arranged a special group rate at a comfortable hotel in Torrey.
 This provides a convenient basecamp for our explorations.
 Detailed booking instructions will be sent after you register.

 • Transportation: Participants responsible for transport to/from Torrey.
 High-clearance vehicle (SUV/Truck minimum; 4x4 ideal) is REQUIRED for access to key locations.
 Carpooling is essential during the workshop (coordinated by instructors).